| Last Name | Frequency (in 2017) |

 (Data source) |

-This post contains seventeen most commonly used Slovak last names with the explanation of their origin and where they come from.
+This post contains seventeen most commonly used Slovak last names with an explanation of their origin and where they come from.
 I bet you find some of them very interesting, so continue reading.

 The Most Common Slovak Last Names and Their Explanation